Programs > Brochure

 Students who have at least 12 hours of UIC credit; in good academic standing; Graduate students are also eligible to apply.

-The program fee TBA includes tuition, housing, all meals, airport pickup, all program related study tours, and orientations.
+The program fee $3,260 includes tuition, housing, all meals, airport pickup, all program related study tours, and orientations.
 Additional expenses include airfare, international health insurance and personal expenses.
 Financial aid may be applied.
-Scholarships are available.
+General and program specific scholarships are available.